Tuesday, 31 December 2013

 Jamie and I went for a lovely walk in Rouken Glen Park today.
 James and David had gone to climb Tinto Hill, but Jamie is still shaking off a chest infection and I had some errands that I wanted to do in town, so we went for a stroll in the park instead.
 It was an absolutely beautiful day with a bold blue autumn sky and ice underfoot in the shade.
 We walked from the garden centre up to the boating pond and back.
 We both have so many memories of being at Rouken Glen together and I was telling Jamie about sitting with him on a picnic rug at the top of the grassy slope overlooking the pond, just him and me when he was about 15 months old.
 I have such a clear memory of that day, he was wearing little denim dungarees and a checked shirt.
 On another occasion he went boating with his Grandpa Russell there and begged him not to eat the ducks for his tea (my Dad shouldn't really have told a three year old that he was going to do that!).
 My Dad further alarmed him by saying that he was going to jump into the waterfall at the far end of the pond!

-This mischievous streak was no doubt inherited from my Dad's own Dad, Jamie's great-grandfather William Russell, whose idea of fun was to throw toffees to our dogs and then laugh uproariously as they tried to remove them from their teeth with their hind feet!
+This mischievous streak was no doubt inherited from my Dad's own Dad, Jamie's great-grandfather William Russell, whose idea of fun was to throw toffees to our dogs and then laugh uproariously as they tried to remove them from their teeth with their hind paws!

 We have also visited the park with my Mum, and with Grandma and Grandpa, and of course many times with his wee brothers.
 So today it was nice to walk with my twenty-three year old son along the paths where he used to "skoosh" through the autumn leaves wearing his welly boots, and past the play park where he used to perform daring feats by climbing right to the top of the climbing frame.
 It was good to see lots of young families out enjoying this very pleasant south side park.

-Saturday 9 November 2013
+Saturday, 9 November 2013

 Positive thinking can only take you so far

 With hindsight, it was a mistake to take James to Whole Foods.
-It seemed like a nice idea after collecting David's kilt, waistcoat, jacket and sporran (his very generous 18th birthday present from Grandma), and then having a coffee at Rouken Glen Garden centre.
+It seemed like a nice idea after collecting Davie's kilt, waistcoat, jacket and sporran (his very generous 18th birthday present from Grandma), and then having a coffee at Rouken Glen Garden centre.
 Since it was raining, why not pop into Whole Foods in the way home?
 What could go wrong?

-Well I suppose I should have thought back to James' previous bad behaviour in Waitrose.
+Well I suppose I should have thought back to James' previous deplorable behaviour in Waitrose.
 As we arrived at Whole Foods he already had an angry and disapproving expression.
 He didn't even pretend to be interested as I pointed out the unusual varieties of fruit and vegetables that are on display, and seemed bent on walking round as quickly as possible, without even looking at the products.
-The ONLY thing that I bought was some seeded bread, because Whole Foods are renowned for their nice bread, and I TOLD James that I was buying it especially for the toasted cheese which he was planning for his lunch.
+The ONLY thing that I bought was some seeded bread, because Whole Foods are renowned for their nice bread, and I told James that I was buying it especially for the toasted cheese which he was planning for his lunch.

 Off we went to Morrison's where Grandma wanted to get some shopping.
 This did not help James' bad mood and he muttered to himself as we slowly went round the shelves.
 At one point I noticed him putting some potato scones into his basket, but I thought nothing of it.
 When we arrived home he started slicing up some cheese and I said pleasantly that he would enjoy the seeded bread.
 Oh no, he said, I will be toasting my cheese on these potato scones because it will be much tastier.
 This seems to me to be very thrawn, deliberately annoying behaviour and we are now on frosty terms.
 It reminds me of a story of my Dad's; he went round to my Aunt Margaret and Uncle David's house and noticed a tension in the atmosphere.
-When he asked why, Margaret replied "He has been defying me all day!" which my Dad thought was very funny because my Uncle David was the pleasantest, most mild-mannered man in the world!
+When he asked why, Margaret replied "He has been defying me all day!" which my Dad thought was very funny because my Uncle David was the most mild-mannered and pleasant man in the world!
 But now I think I see what my Aunt Margaret meant.

-Wednesday 6 November 2013
+Wednesday, 6 November 2013

 The power of positive thinking